Do you want your website to convert more traffic into leads, sales, and customers?

 You work so hard to get visitors to your site, but are you ensuring they take action once they arrive?

-Just a small increase in CRO% could have a huge impact on your Suffolk-based business.
+Just a small increase in CRO% could have a huge impact on your business.
 I’m a Suffolk-based web designer and digital marketer (just outside Bury St Edmunds).
 I specialise in improving CRO and providing cutting edge SEO services (but that’s for another time).
 In this article, I’ll share tips to help you increase your website’s conversion rate through a combination of web design, structure and functionality.

 Learning just a few tips, tricks, and strategies to grow your small business could make a massive difference to your bottom line.
 So, why is conversion rate optimisation so important?

-Well, there is no shortage of web designers in Suffolk?
-But not every local business has a website that actually produces high leads/sales conversion rates, customer retention, or low bounce rates.
+Well, there is no shortage of web designers.
+But not every business has a website that actually produces high leads/sales conversion rates, customer retention, or low bounce rates.
 When designed correctly, Your website is your best salesperson.
 It works 24/7, it never calls in sick, it works through all the holidays, it has your perfect sales pitch every single time.
 So, the key is to make sure that as much traffic as possible actually takes action.
 These eight tips will help you achieve exactly that…

 Tip #1 - The 2.5 Second Rule